AnnexMedAnnexMedAnnexMed

 Physician Supervision Documentation

-Medicare requires direct physician supervision during all Phase II cardiac rehab sessions — the physician must be physically present in the building throughout.
+Medicare requires physician supervision during all Phase II cardiac rehab sessions the physician must be physically present in the building throughout.
 Programs that bill without maintaining session-level documentation of physician presence face retroactive denials and OIG audit exposure.
-High-volume programs with rotating physician coverage are particularly vulnerable to documentation gaps that only surface during payer audits.
+High-volume programs with rotating physician coverage are vulnerable to gaps that surface during payer audits.

 Session Limit Tracking and Extension Management